CoopTRUE/orpc-svelte-query-ssr/README.md

 + import { SimpleCsrfProtectionHandlerPlugin } from '@orpc/server/plugins'

 const handler = new RPCHandler(router, {
++  // We disabled the StrictGetMethodPlugin as all methods are GET
 +  strictGetMethodPluginEnabled: false,
++  // But we still need to protect against CSRF attacks
 +  plugins: [new SimpleCsrfProtectionHandlerPlugin()], })
 ```